zonemaster/zonemaster/docs/specifications/test-data/README.md

   the scenario is tested by the test case.
 * Specification of the zone setup for the scenario.

 One special aspect is the test scenario name.
-Since the the name is to be part of the test zone name there are some requirements on it:
+Since the name is to be part of the test zone name there are some requirements on it:
 * Under a specific test case there must not be two scenarios with the same name.
   Two closely related scenarios can, in their names, be separated with a relevant suffix.
-* The lenght of the scenario name must not exceed 32 characters to give room for additional parts and still make sure it can fit into a DNS label.
+* The length of the scenario name must not exceed 32 characters to give room for additional parts and still make sure it can fit into a DNS label.
 * The character set of the name is limited to those of a host name, i.e.
   `A-Z0-9-` where `A-Z` will be downcased to `a-z` in the domain name.